nourmahfel/Work_experience/README.md

 ---

-## FastQC and Trimmomatic (Pre-Trimming Quality Check)
+## FastQC (Pre-Trimming Quality Check)

+To check the quality of the sequence data we will use a tool called FastQC.

+FastQC has a graphical interface and can be downloaded and run on a Windows or Linux computer without installation.
+It is available [here](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).

-Please note that this exercise uses Docker to run the required bioinformatics tools because it makes things simple and consistent.
+However, FastQC is also available as a command line utility in docker.
+Docker makes things simple and consistent.
 Instead of installing software like FastQC or Trimmomatic yourself, Docker lets you download small packages (called containers) that already have everything set up.
 You can then run them directly on your data using simple commands.
 Docker makes it easy to run bioinformatics tools without worrying about installation or compatibility.

 Think of Docker like a shipping container for software.
 Just like shipping containers hold goods and can be transported anywhere, Docker containers hold software and can run anywhere: on your laptop, a lab server, or the cloud without needing to be unpacked or reinstalled.
 Everything the program needs is bundled inside.